 Here are some common causes of bicycle accidents:

 - Distracted driving/texting while driving

 - Driving while impaired by drugs or alcohol

 - Failure to stop or yield for a bicyclist - widespread at intersections

 - Inclement weather or conditions with decreased visibility

 - A motorist opening a car door into the path of a cyclist

 Personal injury cases often include some combination of the following types of economic and non-economic damages:

-Hello - I’m Ed Smith, a Pittsburg bicycle accident lawyer.
-Since 1982, I have worked to protect the rights and maximize the financial recoveries of injured Northern Californians.
+Our firm has worked to protect the rights and maximize the financial recoveries of injured Northern Californians.
 If you or a loved one has sustained injuries because of another party's negligence, our injury lawyers are happy to offer compassionate, free, and friendly advice.
 Call us at (925) 428-5220 or toll-free at (800) 404-5400.